 Other comments from Jerry to Dr. Mulvaney was “I feel like I have a clearer head.
 There is quite a bit of difference.
 I feel more relaxed.”
 “It will only get better as time goes on,” said Dr. Mulvaney.

 Jerry continued lying on his back and looking at the ceiling smiling.
 “I feel like a gorilla was lifted off my back,” he said.
 Mulvaney added, “It is you being you, absence of that stress.”
-Jerry said, “My jaws always felt clinched toward the back and now they are much more relaxed.
+Jerry continued, “My jaw always felt clinched toward the back and now it is much more relaxed.
 I have had a lot of needles before but the procedure was not bad at all.”
 Jerry slowly closed his eyes and said, “I definitely feel better, good stuff.”
-I sat with Jerry in Dr. Mulvaney’s office with Jerry for the next 15 minutes.
+I sat with Jerry in Dr. Mulvaney’s office for the next 15 minutes.
 I too, had felt a tremendous sense of relief.
 I had wanted, for Jerry’s sake, the injection to be successful.
 Looking at Jerry, I was right.

 We left Dr. Mulvaney’s office and drove back to our hotel room only a couple of blocks away.